Automorphism groups of random substitution subshifts: Automorphism groups for constant length random substitutions

-As far as more general properties of the automorphism group are concerned, natural questions that we have not yet explored include whether $\Aut(X_\rsub)$ is finitely generated, whether Ryan's Theorem holds for $\Aut(X_\rsub)$, and whether the shift can admit finite roots. \begin{question} Under what conditions is $\Aut(X_\rsub)$ finitely generated. \end{question} \begin{question} Is the center $Z(\Aut(X_\rsub))$ always generated by the shift $\sigma$? \end{question} \begin{question} In $\Aut(X_\rsub)$, can the shift map $\sigma$ have a finite root?
-That is, does there exist $f \in \Aut(X_\rsub)$ and $n \geq 2$ such that $f^n = \sigma$? \end{question}
+As far as more general properties of the automorphism group are concerned, natural questions that we have not yet explored include whether $\Aut(X_\rsub)$ is finitely generated, whether Ryan's Theorem \cite{R:Ryans-thm} holds for $\Aut(X_\rsub)$, and whether the shift can admit finite roots. \begin{question} Under what conditions is $\Aut(X_\rsub)$ finitely generated. \end{question} \begin{question} Is the center $Z(\Aut(X_\rsub))$ always generated by the shift $\sigma$? \end{question} \begin{question} In $\Aut(X_\rsub)$, when does the shift map $\sigma$ have a finite root?
+That is, when does there exist $f \in \Aut(X_\rsub)$ and $n \geq 2$ such that $f^n = \sigma$? \end{question} A rather artificial example of an automorphism whose square is the shift is given by considering the non-primitive random substitution

+Every element of the RS-subshift either has all barred letters or no barred letters, so we can define an automorphism $f$ that removes bars on barred letters and for non-barred letters, adds bars and shifts the sequence.
+Then $f^2 = \sigma$.